CWZ123HHS/BRG_ISEA/README.md

 	* How you would approach future server projects differently.

-Overall, the lessons of this course are scheduled fast, 2 weekends in a row and there are only 4 days of lessons.
-It will be tough to understand that much knowledge and going through the lab activities in this period of time.
-I would need more time to learn and train on using the Linux commands on Ubuntu to be more familiar with it.
+I feel that the lessons of this course are scheduled fast, four days of lesson in two weekends.
+It is tough to absorb that much knowledge and going through the lab activities.
+I would need more time to learn and train on the Linux with Ubuntu to familiarise with it.

-During these 4 lessons, I have learnt how to use the Linux commands, permission, scripting, understand how to implement TCO to decide on the items needed to be bought, understand the how to use Amazon EC2.
+During these four lessons, I have learnt about Linux commands, permission, scripting, understand how to implement TCO to decide on the better equipment, understand how to use Amazon EC2 and Certbot.

-In future if I were to approach server projects, I will need to be careful on each step to configure.
-Mistakes like typo error can cause the entire configuration to fail more easily.
-It will be hard to trace back to see what the problem is, and more time and resources will be wasted on reconfiguring.
-I also have understood what the server will be used for to ensure the proper packages and setup to be configured.
+In future if I were to approach server projects, I will be careful on each step of configuration.
+Mistakes like typo error can cause the configuration to fail more easily.
+It will be hard to trace back to know cause, more time and resources will be wasted on reconfiguring.
+I also need to understand what the server will be used for to ensure the proper packages and setup is configured.
 Overall, interacting with servers needs to be careful in each portion and is best to take note of what was configured.

 ===========================================================================================

 ### 11. AI Tools Used (if any)